C Function

 Details

-Specifies the number of input ports of the block.
-The value of the parameters Number of input ports will correspond to the number of input ports.
+Defines the number of input ports of the block.
+Parameter Value Number of input ports it will correspond to the number of input ports.

 Number of output ports — number of output ports